garrettwrong/parallel_primer/README.md

 Released as GPLv3.

-This code was written as supporting material for a short Parallel Computing Primer workshop, as part of the larger "Winter Break 2021 Research Computing Bootcamp".
+This code was written as supporting material for a short Parallel Computing Primer workshop, as part Princeton University's larger "Winter Break 2021 Research Computing Bootcamp".

 Copyright Garrett Wright 2021.